pramodrps/pramodrps.github.io/_posts/2024-05-08-streamline-the-metrics-strengthen-the-team.md

 [Pawel Huryn](https://substack.com/@huryn) in [North Star Framework](https://www.productcompass.pm/p/the-north-star-framework-101) suggests asking four questions before defining NSM:

-    a.
-Does the metric truly define the value provided to customers?
+    - Does the metric truly define the value provided to customers?
-    b.
-Will this metric help create customer habits?
+    - Will this metric help create customer habits?
-    c.
-Will it inspire the product team?
+    - Will it inspire the product team?
-    d.
-Will this metric indicate long-term sustainability and success?
+    - Will this metric indicate long-term sustainability and success?

 Few examples of good NSM and Bad NSM which can often confuse the success rate of many product and marketing teams in their Marketing team and GTM discussions.